conundrumer/vocoderosc/README.md

     ```
     Then, on the computer connected to the MIDI device, change directories to `vocoder/vocoderosc_1/` and run `sendOSC.srp`.
 3. Change directories to `vocoderosc/vocoderosc_1/` and enter the following commands:

     ```sh
     $ make test
     $ bin/test
     ```

 ### Running on 2 computers ###
 To run the synthesizer component, follow steps 1 and 2 from above, modifying and running the file `vocoderosc/sendOSC.srp` instead of `vocoderosc/vocoderosc_1/sendOSC.srp`.
-Then enter the following commands:
+Then enter the following commands from the `vocoderosc/` directory:
 ```sh
 $ make lo_server
 $ bin/lo_server